1981 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1981.
-It was the first use for all of these names since the post-1978 naming change, except for Arlene, Cindy, and Irene, which had been previously used in 1959, 1963, 1967, and 1971.
-There were no names retired this year; thus, the same list was used again in the 1987 season.
+Most names were used for the first time, except for Arlene, Cindy, and Irene, which had been previously used under the old naming convention.
+No names were retired following the season, thus the same list was used again for the 1987 season.

 Season effects

-This is a table of the storms in 1981 and their landfall(s), if any.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or low.
+This is a table of all of the storms that formed in the 1981 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1981 USD.